frankl1/academic-kickstart/content/authors/admin/_index.md

 I am a PhD student at the University Of Clermont Auvergne , with the Laboratory of Computing, Modelling and Optimization of the Systems

 I am interested in Machine Learning and Artificial Intelligence in general.
-Currenty, I am working on the classification of uncertain time series data.
+Currently, I am working on the classification of uncertain time series data.